hardik140/contrant_manager/README.md

 2. **Policy Comparison**:
    - Navigate to the Comparison page
    - Upload both a contract file and a policy document
-   - Get detailed analysis of compliance and discrepancies
+   - Get detailed analysis of compliance and discrepancies powered by RAG

+3. **RAG-Based Clause Detection**:
+   - The system automatically detects clauses using semantic search
+   - Each clause is matched against 948 legal provisions via FAISS vector similarity
+   - Relevant legal context is retrieved and augmented with LLM analysis
+   - Provides compliance status, risk assessment, and actionable recommendations

 ## Project Structure